paulbickford/aqi-app/README.md

 ## About

-This app retrieves and display the air quality index for four cities, the first of which is set to the users location.
+This app retrieves and displays the air quality index for four cities, the first of which is set to the user's location.

-It was written using NextJS and TypeScript with Playwright and Jest used for testing.
+It was written using NextJS and TypeScript with tests in Playwright and Jest.

 ## Getting Started